 You recognized an area for improvement and you’re acknowledging that you need to take responsibility for doing something about it.

 It doesn’t matter if your aspirations lay in fitness, finance, or anywhere else, self-improvement is a hugely popular industry.
 People are constantly looking for ways to better themselves.

 But, the truth is, not many of us are actually any good at rising to the occasion and actually accomplishing set goals (think New Year’s resolutions).
 We lack clarity and focus, and we are generally poor at setting objective, achievable goals.

 Nonetheless, it doesn’t stop some quarter million people each month from Googling something related to “goal setting activities”:

 So if you are reading this, you are not alone.
 The numbers don’t lie.

-Thousands of people are looking for ways to finally lose that weight, make more money, have better relationships, get promoted, etc. Basically, we all just want to be just a little bit better.
+Thousands of people are looking for ways to finally lose that weight, make more money, live a happier life, have better relationships, get promoted, ask for a raise etc. Basically, we all just want to be just a little bit better.
 And fortunately, there’s nothing wrong with that.

 To make it happen, it helps to stack the deck in your favor.

 Here are 5 smart goal setting activities you may not have heard before but could end up being the difference between failure and success: